About this book

 The Return of History

 Conflict, Migration, and Geopolitics in the Twenty-First Century

-The Return of History both illustrates and explains this return of history.
-But it also demonstrates how the reappearance of acts deemed “barbaric” or “medieval” has a modern twist.
-Above all, it argues that the return of history should encourage us all to remember that our own liberal democratic society was not inevitable and that we must all, as individual citizens, take a more active role in its preservation and growth.
+The Return of History argues that our own liberal democratic society was not inevitable, but that we must all, as individual citizens, take a more active role in its preservation and growth.